bkacjios/lua-mumble/README.md

 -- If audiostream = nil, it will pass along an error string as to why it couldn't open the file mumble.audiostream audiostream, [ String error ] = mumble.client:openAudio(String audio file path, Number volume = 1.0)

+-- Gets a buffer that you can write raw 32bit, float, PCM data that will be output by the client as soon as it can.
+-- You can write to this buffer whenever you want, allowing you to queue up data preemptively.
+-- You should only ever use buffer:writeFloat(), but the other buffer methods are always available for whatever reason. mumble.buffer audiostreambuffer = mumble.client:getAudioStreamBuffer()

 -- Gets a table of all currently playing audio streams Table audiostreams = mumble.client:getAudioStreams()